marguerite/rubygem-rpmspec/README.md

 Sub packages are actually normal packages without some build worker instruction tags like `BuildRoot`.

-In order to separate the single tags, we split sub packages with our parser first.

-So sub packages can't be processed without the parser either.

 ##### Stages #####

         specfile.install # => everything under %install section in plain text

-Stages are almost the same, so they are processed by the parser in a way of creating dynamical classes.

-They can't be processed without the parser either.

-##### Advanced Usage #####

-Here we can fetch things like changelogs, sources, patches, the preamble, macros, and, if no subpackage, the description and the file list, easily with their classes

-        # get the specfile's content
-        f = open('test.spec').read
-        # get sources for example
-        sourceobj = RPMSpec::Source.new(f)
-        oldsources = sourceobj.sources
-        # Now replace the sources with yours
-        newspecfile = f.sub(sourceobj.inspect(oldsources), <Your texts>)

-If you just want the single tag like 'Name' or 'Version', you don't need this gem actually, it's much more simple with these codes:

-        f = open('test.spec').read
-        m = f.match(/^Name:(.*?)\n/)
-        name = m[1]
-        newspecfile = f.sub(name, 'Your Name')